EF65 + Sleeper Express "Akebono"

 The author's father and his grandfather were both train enthusiasts, and before he knew it, he too had become a train enthusiast.
 There was no way that the author wouldn't love this picture book, and he read it many times as a child.
 What's more, he still owns the exact book he read it to his daughters, who sometimes ask him to read it to them

-In this article, I will share what I noticed and thought after re-reading this picture book from an adult's perspective.
+This article will discuss my observations and thoughts after rereading this picture book from an adult's perspective.

 The story of "I rode on the Blue Train"